ang-zeyu/infisearch/docs/src/indexing_configuration.md

       "HtmlLoader": {}
     },

-    // Any postings lists ("morsels") above this size (in bytes)
+    // Any index files ("morsels") above this size (in bytes)
     // will be pre-loaded on initialisation of the search library "pl_cache_threshold": 1048576,

-    // Number of postings lists ("morsels") to store per directory "num_pls_per_dir": 1000,
+    // Number of index files ("morsels") to store per directory "num_pls_per_dir": 1000,

     // Number of field stores (`.json` files) to store per directory